ollieyzhang/Logic-LfD/README.md

 	```
 	python -m experiments/reactive_tamp_block_stacking_refine.py
 	```

+## Notes
+This repo aims to illustrate how LogicLfD accelerates TAMP solvers with one single demonstration.
+We simplified the planning domain defintion and streams to help the readers to understand our method.
+For full TAMP planning, one should modify the PDDL files correspondingly for their specific problems.
 ## Citation
 If this project helps your work, please consider citing our paper with
 ```